Thakeham participates in National Beach Clean Week to raise money for St Catherine’s Hospice.

 What’s next…

-Due to weather warnings from the Met Office on Friday morning, the cleans had to be postponed and will now be commencing on the 18th of October 2022.
+Due to weather warnings from the Met Office on Friday morning, the cleans had to be postponed and will now commence on October 18, 2022.

-Two teams of Thakeham’s finest will be sent down to Worthing and Lancing Beaches to finish the job in hopes to make beaches cleaner and fight back against plastic pollution.
+Two teams of Thakeham’s finest will be sent down to Worthing and Lancing Beaches to finish the job in hopes of making beaches cleaner and fighting back against plastic pollution.

-The Great British Beach Clean is a week-long event that runs from the 19th– 23rd of September and encourages organised beach clean-ups all over the UK.
-Initially established by the Marine Conservation Society, which called for volunteers to help pick litter from the nation’s beaches.
+The Great British Beach Clean is a week-long event that runs from September 19th–23rd and encourages organised beach clean-ups all over the UK.
+Initially established by the Marine Conservation Society, which called for volunteers to help pick litter from the nation’s beaches,

-Litter, particularly plastic rubbish, is a threat to marine life and Britain contributes an estimated 1.7 million tonnes of plastic annually.
+Litter, particularly plastic rubbish, is a threat to marine life, and Britain contributes an estimated 1.7 million metric tonnes of plastic annually.

 You can find more about the Great British Beach Clean here